Play Live Radio

 As dusk approaches, thousands of Vaux's Swifts descend into the Agate Hall chimney in Eugene to roost for the night.
 These birds typically use old growth tree snags, but development has forced many to seek out other structures.

-Two “Swift Watch” events will be held in Fir Grove Park on the nights of September 19 and 26 starting at 6:30 p.m.
+A release from the City of Roseburg says there will be two “Swift Watch” events held in Fir Grove Park on the nights of Sept.
+19 and 26 starting at 6:30 p.m.
 The Clay Place chimney is at 1624 W. Harvard Ave.
-Attendees are encouraged to bring chairs and blankets for the free event.
+Attendees are encouraged to bring chairs and blankets for the free events.

 Audubon Society members will be on hand to answer questions about the birds.
 Local flutists, the Winds of Umpqua, are scheduled to perform Native American-style music both nights.

 “We can’t guarantee they’ll be there any particular night.
-They might disappear from the Clay Place tonight,” former UVAS president Diana Wales said in the release.
+They might disappear from the Clay Place tonight,” former UVAS president Diana Wales said in the city's press release.

 People wanting more information can contact UVAS at info@umpquaaudubon.org.